 Expressway is a non-standard (unsupported) integration solution for sending master and transactional data from SAP Commerce Cloud to SAP Marketing.
 It does not require an external server like SAP Commerce Cloud, data hub, so some may find it quicker and easier to set up.
 Expressway is an SAP Commerce Cloud extension that leverages many of the same extensions as the SAP Commerce Cloud, data hub option mentioned above.
 For this reason, it is possible to use it in conjunction with SAP Commerce Cloud, data hub.

-Aside from being officially unsupported, another drawback for Expressway is the extensions are only available for SAP Commerce Cloud v6.5-1811, though the 6.5 version may work for some earlier versions.
+Aside from not being officially unsupported, another drawback for Expressway is the extensions are only available for SAP Commerce Cloud v6.5-1811, though the 6.5 version may work for some earlier versions.
 It may be possible to leverage these extensions for newer versions of SAP Commerce Cloud, but there is no guarantee they will work.
-Additionally, you should also determine if you're looking to add more SAP C/4HANA products in the future, as Expressway only works for integrating SAP Commerce Cloud and SAP Marketing Cloud.
+Additionally, you should also determine if you're looking to add more SAP solutions products in the future, as Expressway only works for integrating SAP Commerce Cloud and SAP Marketing Cloud.
 No other products would work whereas SAP Commerce Cloud, data hub and the Integration API options will.
 Finally, because Expressway leverages the same SAP Commerce Cloud extensions that are being deprecated (in accordance with the CUAN_IMPORT deprecation), you might determine this is not the right solution for you.

 For projects that are just starting now, Expressway may be a good temporary solution until all the Integration APIs and SCPI Integration scenarios are completed.
 If you are starting a project with the intent to use Expressway, we recommend that you also ensure you minimize customizations and have a plan in your project's future to migrate over to the Integration APIs when they are ready.